US government to begin expanded testing of milk supply to better track the spread of bird flu

 Lastly, it requires labs and vets that have positive test results for H5N1 to report them to the USDA.

+Based on those results, the agency will work with states to do bulk tank testing at farms, and If the milk is positive, officials say they will work quickly to identify “specific cases” and establish enhanced biosecurity measures.

+Once all the herds in the states are cleared, the USDA will continue to monitor milk in bulk tanks to make sure the infection doesn’t re-emerge.

-The first round of testing is scheduled to begin the week of December 16, though some states have already started testing that complies with these requirements, the USDA noted.
+The first round of testing is scheduled to begin the week of December 16, although some states have started testing that complies with these requirements, the USDA noted.

+Six states will be included in the first round of testing: California, Colorado, Michigan, Mississippi, Oregon and Pennsylvania.

 The USDA first announced the new National Milk Testing Strategy in October.
-Today’s order is the first time it has released the specific details of its plans.
+Friday’s order is the first time it has released the specific details of its plans.

+The milk is being tested before pasteurization, a process that heats milk to a specific temperature over time and kills harmful bacteria and viruses.
+“Even if the virus is detected in raw milk, the current pasteurization process … will inactivate the virus,” the US Food and Drug Administration said.
+Almost all the milk sold in the United States is pasteurized.

+Health officials have long warned against drinking raw milk or feeding it to animals.
+Raw milk is not pasteurized and can can carry disease-causing pathogens such as listeria, Campylobacter, salmonella, E. coli and bird flu virus.

 The-CNN-Wire